 - A-List Preferred benefits (70,000 Tier Qualifying Points or 50 qualifying one-way flights): All the benefits as regular A-List status plus 100% Earning Bonus and free in-flight WiFi.

-Click here to apply for this credit card.
-And remember, the bonus is for a limited time only.
+Remember, the bonus is for a limited time only.
 The previous card offer was 25,000 points, so this is really a great offer.